zwiebert/tronferno-mcu/docs/CLI.md

 # CLI of TronFerno-MCU

-This text describe the command line interface of tronferno-mcu.
-The CLI can be accessed via a terminal, but is best to be acessed via a front-end, like a smart phone app or some server like FHEM.
+This text describes the command line interface (CLI) of tronferno-mcu.
+The CLI can be accessed via a terminal or via front-ends like a smart phone app or an FHEM module..

-When using a terminal, it may be required to enable local echo.
-Backspace key is now handled properly.
+When using a terminal, local echo should be enabled, so you can see what you type.
+Backspace key is working.

 ## Syntax